-In this week’s roundup of the most helpful blog posts from around the web, you’ll find links to excellent tutorials about website security, search engine optimization (SEO), e-mail marketing, and website essentials.
+In this updated version of helpful blog posts from around the web, you’ll find links to 11 excellent tutorials about website security, search engine optimization (SEO), e-mail marketing, and website essentials.
 Click on each headline to access the full article.

-I desperately needed this 10-step tutorial and I suspect you will, too.
+I desperately needed this 10-step tutorial (from TNW) and I suspect you will, too.
 The checklist details the following:

 - Get a Dropbox account